cdevairakkam7/notes/Can Aurora Replace RDS as Prod DB.md

     * This means replication can be performed in milliseconds
     * If we decide to insert data on the writer instance and read from another instance - Aurora will support this technique
 * Incase of primary writer instance failure one of the replicas can be promoted as the primary instance
-    * Note - there might be some da
+    * Note - there might be some data loss when this process happens
+* Replicas double the cost

 ### Writer -